 Poop!
 Fart!
 These are the words that can be so embarrassing for parents and grandparents.
 And, it is certainly a headache for preschooler and early elementary teachers to try to instill the inappropriateness in their young students.
 Well, Farting Four-Toed Troll gives a great opportunity for parents and teachers to talk about these words in a way that is more appropriate.
 Introduce the book title and say, “Hmmm, should we say Farting Four-Toed Troll or Christmas Troll?
 I wonder how the Norwegian or Swedish troll would feel if we called him a farting troll”.
 You can also introduce manners during the reading of the book as the troll says, “Excuse me” after he lets off gas.
 Was there a mother troll who thanked him for using his manners?
 Always talk about kindness to children and different words that are “kind” words that make people feel good.

 EEK!
-I Hear a Squeak is a delightfully humorous book that is an excellent read to children as you try to get them to settle down for bed.
+I Hear a Squeak (or available for purchase on www.slpstorytellers.com. is a delightfully humorous book that is an excellent read to children as you try to get them to settle down for bed.
 It is a great book for teaching early literacy because it contains many of the components recommended by early literacy specialists; i.e. dialogue set in bubbles for print awareness, rhyming, colorful pictures, repetition and predictability, counting, and interactive dialogue for language development.
 It is a good book for introducing all the fairy tales with the count of three.
 The book has included black/white images for children to color – can be copied with permission of author.
 EEK!
 I Hear a Squeak was 2008 Award Recepient, Children’s Picture Book, Humor.
+You can purchase the softcover fully illustrated book or it is FREE with your subscription to www.slpstorytellers.com.
 NEW!
-FREE 37 page workbook with additional coloring pages, EEK!
+37 page workbook with additional coloring pages available with your subscription to www.slpstorytellers.com.
+EEK!
 I Hear a Squeak Activity book.

 Other Books by Lavelle Carlson